Total Pageviews

 Beginning the Day

-"On your left," said the Duck Man, who had sneaked in behind me, and I moved aside to give him free access to the smartphone scanner.
+"On your left," said the Duck Man, who had sneaked in behind me, and I moved aside to give him free access to the smartphone scanner at the order here spot.

-The Duck Man, already mentioned, could possibly pass without attention due to the unfortunate hallucination that he is actually sane, but the duck that sits on his baseball cap gives him away.
-This is not a plush toy but an actual merganser that acts as a sort of GPS guide to get him past innocent bystanders without attracting the police.
+The Duck Man sometimes passes without attention due to an unfortunate hallucination that he is actually sane, but the duck that sits on his baseball cap gives him away.
+The duck is not a plush toy but an actual Merganser.
+It acts as a sort of GPS to guide him around innocent bystanders without attracting the police.

-It's a diverse group who are united in single accord, at least between the hours of 7:00 and 8:30 AM.
-The tie that binds them has three knots: A shared social outlook that includes equal and compassionate treatment for all, without judgment, and with special dispensation to those in need; a disdain for anything that can be defined as work; and a firm conviction that dogs really can talk and that they often have something very important to teach us.
+It's a diverse group united in a single accord between 7:00 and 8:30 AM.
+The tie that binds them has three knots: a shared social outlook that includes equal and compassionate treatment for all; a disdain for anything that can be defined as work; and a firm conviction that dogs really can talk and have something important to teach us.